cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[Pasted image 20241208174638.png]]

 ## Transparency and All-Optical Networks
-Using a single infrastructure our aim is to server as many clients as possible, not only in the numbers but also in the type.
-It would be good to be able to serve  more than a single client like, for istance telephone network or internet!
+Using a single infrastructure, our aim is to server as many clients as possible, not only in the numbers but also in the type.
+It would be good to be able to serve more than a single client like, for instance telephone network or internet!

 Lightpaths are service transparent: once the lightpath is set up, it can accommodate different types of services (The telephone network had this property, a channel can be used to transfer voice, data, fax, etc.)
 - **Advantages**: data is carried from its source to its destination in optical form.
 No optical-to-electrical conversions along the way